Bruins–Canadiens rivalry: 2000–2010

 The 2008–09 regular season, however, resulted in an almost complete reversal of the previous year's results for the two teams, as out of the six meetings of the Bruins and Canadiens, Boston gained 11 of 12 total points in those six games.
 The Bruins ended the regular season with the best record in the Eastern Conference with 116 points, while Montreal made it into the 2009 playoffs with 93 points, the two teams met for the 32nd time in their long history.
 Boston swept the series for first time since 1992 and for the first time in franchise history in the first round.

 In the 2009–10 season, the second game between the two teams was played at the Bell Centre on December 4, 2009, the very date of the Canadiens' 100th anniversary as a hockey team, which resulted in a 5–1 home victory for the Canadiens.
 The Canadiens won five of six games from the Bruins during the regular season.

 The Bruins finished the season seeded sixth in the Eastern Conference, while the Canadiens finished eighth.
 However, the two teams didn't meet in the playoffs.
-Although the Canadiens upset the defending champion Pittsburgh Penguins in seven games, the Bruins blew a 3–0 series lead against the Philadelphia Flyers following a serious injury to key Bruin centre David Krejci in Game 3 of the series.
+Although the Canadiens upset the defending champion Pittsburgh Penguins in seven games, the Bruins blew a 3–0 series lead against the Philadelphia Flyers following a serious injury to key Bruin centre David Krejčí in game three of the series.
 Like in 1979, the Bruins lost because of a "too many men" penalty.
 Had the Bruins won their series, the two teams would have met in the conference finals.